 The WCEA enrichment program begins with character education.
 We have high expectations for manners, etiquette, and problem solving that start with our “Super 16” Principles.
 Our students are placed into one of our four houses or groups.
 Each house has a set of principles that are exhibited and taught to everyone at the school.
 We BLAZE a new path; an owl can Be resilient, Learn, and Achieve with Zero Excuses!

 Enrichment is prevalent in our everyday routine as we organize engaging activities designed to get kids involved and learning, spark their imagination, and inspire them to reach for new heights.
 Teachers use new and innovative ways to bring academics to life.
 Students have a variety of subjects as well as special classes.
 They could be exploring the rivers of Africa while listening to the music of the djembe drum and next be immersed in decimal arithmetic.
 Additional time is provided for activities specifically tailored to enrich the already jam packed curriculum!
-We even have Spanish, art, karate, and special elective choices.
+We even have Spanish, art, music, karate, and special elective choices.